RonAaron61/MyEIT-V1.1/README.md

 as for now, it is not clear what caused this, as I'm not able to analyze the data because my Oscilloscope is currently not accessible

 ---

+## Problems

+There are a couple of problems that encountered during the making of this project,

+- The ADS1115 ADC somehow can't read voltage lower than ±0.24V -> in the next version add a buffer after the output of AD620 and filter around 0.45V using a voltage divider then read it on channel A0, then compare to A1 which is connected to the same voltage divider as the reference voltage